Roma tomato: Types

-The "Roma VF" variant is most common in seed catalogs as of 2007.
+The "Roma VF" variant was most common in seed catalogs as of 2007.
 It was developed by the USDA's Agricultural Research Service (ARS) scientists in Beltsville, Maryland, in the 1950s as a fusarium wilt-resistant cultivar.

 While the Roma is an open-pollinated variety rather than a hybrid, it has been steadily improved to the point that most Roma tomato vines are verticillium- and fusarium wilt-resistant (thus the VF in the name).

 Most commercial plum tomatoes sold in markets in the Western Hemisphere are Romas or related types.
 Smaller plum tomatoes about the size of cherry tomatoes are sometimes sold as "baby Romas".
 A smaller relative known as "Windowbox Roma" is sold as a tomato suitable for window gardens and hanging containers.

 Description

 Roma tomatoes are egg- or pear-shaped and red when fully ripe.
 They have few seeds and are a good canning and sauce tomato.
 While Roma is an open-pollinated variety, in general it is not considered an heirloom tomato.